nextcloud/documentation/user_manual/pim/calendar.rst

 1. Click on the settings-icon labeled with `Settings & Import` at the left-bottom.

-2. After clicking on `+ Import Calendar` you can select a calendar file from your local device to upload.
+2. After clicking on `+ Import Calendar` you can select one or more calendar files from your local device to upload.

 3. The upload can take some time and depends on how big the calendar you import is.

 .. note:: The Nextcloud Calendar application only supports iCalendar-compatible
-          `.ics`-files, defined in RFC 2445.
+          `.ics`-files, defined in RFC 5545.

 Create a new Calendar
 ~~~~~~~~~~~~~~~~~~~~~